JKornev/hidden/README.md

 # Hidden

-This toolset is developed like a solution for my reverse engineering and researching tasks.
-This is a windows driver with a usermode interface which is used for hidding specific environment on VMs, like installed rce programs (ex. procmon, wireshark), vm infrastracture (ex. vmware tools) and etc.
+Hidden has been developed like a solution for reverse engineering and researching tasks.
+This is a windows driver with a usermode interface which is used for hiding specific environment on your windows machine, like installed RCE programs (ex. procmon, wireshark), vm infrastracture (ex. vmware tools) and etc.

 ## Features